sheltermanager/asm3/doc/manual/configuration.rst

 You may create, edit and delete system users from here.
-It is recommended that every person who uses Animal Shelter Manager have their own login and user name (when a user is finished, they should navigate to *User->Logout* to prepare the system for the next user) - simply to make sure that people do not get other people's work attributed to them on the audit trails.
+It is recommended that every person who uses Animal Shelter Manager have their own login and user name (when a user is finished, they should navigate to :menuselection:`User --> Logout` to prepare the system for the next user) - simply to make sure that people do not get other people's work attributed to them on the audit trails.

 Whilst editing a user, you can choose absolutely everything that user may do within the system by assigning one or more appropriate roles.
 If you set the